top of page

 KAUA'I: The Garden Isle

 The lush tropical paradise of Kaua'i is what most people dream of when they think of Hawaii, because it's the landscape most featured in iconic movies like Jurassic Park, Avatar, and Raiders of the Lost Ark.
 Kaua'i holds a close second to Maui for me because of its jaw-dropping beauty, relaxed pace, and small-town charm.
 However, Kaua'i is more difficult to navigate given that 80% of the island is only accessible by water, air or on foot.
-But I love that about Kaua'i because it challenges you to be adventurous!
-Kauai has less swimmable beaches but more than makes up for it in beauty and adventure!
+But I love that about Kaua'i, because it challenges you to be adventurous!
+Kaua'i has less swimmable beaches but more than makes up for it in beauty and adventure!

 KAUA'I Favorites

 No trip to Kaua'i is complete without an adventure on the Na Pali Coast.
-Whether on foot, helicopter or boat - or all three! - this 17-mile stretch of sea cliffs and caves, green mountains, and sandy covesā is not to be missed!
+Whether on foot, helicopter or boat - or all three! - this 17-mile stretch of sea cliffs and caves, green mountains, and sandy coves is not to be missed!
 Choose from an expedition raft cruise that can get into sea caves or a catamaran that even goes to a Forbidden Island!
 Or if you're ready for a big workout, you can kayak the whole coast, an amazing adventure I did in my younger days.

 Travel to the other side of Kaua'i to see Waimea Canyon, the Grand Canyon of the Pacific.
 You can take pictures at the overlook or you can hike the Cliff and Canyon Trails and stand along a cliff edge for a 360-degree view!

-If that's not enough adventure for you, try mountain tubing down sugar plantation chutes, waterfall rappelling, zip 'n dip, or an ATV waterfall tour!
+If that's not enough adventure for you, try mountain tubing down sugar plantation chutes, waterfall rappelling, ziplining, or an ATV waterfall tour!

 O'AHU: Vibrant Mid-Pacific Hub

 O'ahu offers big city fun in a small island setting.
-As the most populated and most developed Hawaiian island, O'ahu has many iconic Hawaii activities in a compact area making it ideal for first timers.
+As the most populated and most developed Hawaiian island, O'ahu has many iconic Hawaii activities in a compact area, making it ideal for first timers.
 If you want to be in the heart of it all, stay in Waikiki Beach - two miles of high rise oceanfront resorts, restaurants, nightlife and shopping.
 Accommodations are plentiful, but if you want quintessential Hawaii, The Royal Hawaiian ("Pink Palace") and the Moana Surfrider are the two most historic Waikiki resorts.
-If crowds are not your thing and you'd prefer a more island experience, try the Ko'Olina coast or North Shore.
+If crowds are not your thing and you'd prefer a more relaxed island experience, try the Ko'Olina coast or North Shore.

 O'AHU Favorites